DolphFlynn/jwt-editor/README.md

 * JWT highlighting within websocket messages
 * Update to Java 17 and PortSwigger's new Montoya API
 * Add ability to enable/disable JWT highlighting within proxied messages and to change highlight color
-* Fix issue where invalid JWS's not recognised.
+* Fix issue where invalid JWS's not recognised
+* Add ability to sign with empty keys (CVE-2019-20933)
 * Remove standalone mode
 * Minor bug fixes and enhancements